Organic Food Gardens - What are we up to?

 A successful gardener needs to have:

-- A basic knowledge of plant nutrition, plant diseases, local weather conditions and a willingness to learn and experiment.
+- A basic knowledge of plant nutrition, plant diseases, local weather conditions, companion food planting and a willingness to learn and experiment.

 - A good work ethic and a love for cultivating crops.
 A spade a day keeps the weeds away!